Climate zone: tropics

 hours of sunshine per day rainy days per month Precipitation in mm/day Relative humidity in % Water temperature Absolute humidity in g/m³ (approx.)

-The hottest temperature measured from 1949 to December 2019 was reported by the Hanoi weather station.
+The hottest temperature measured from 1949 to October 2020 was reported by the Hanoi weather station.
 In June 2017 the record temperature of 42.5 °C was reported here.
-The hottest summer from July to September, based on all 17 weather stations in Vietnam below 680 metres altitude, was recorded in 1988 with an average temperature of 28.9 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
+The hottest summer from July to September, based on all 17 weather stations in Vietnam below 680 metres altitude, was recorded in 2020 with an average temperature of 28.9 °C. This average temperature will normally be measured every 4 to 6 hours, thus also including the nights.
 Normally, this value is 28.0 degrees Celsius.
+The average maximum daily temperature at that time was 33.2 °C.

 Long-term development of temperatures from 1998 - 2019